Theoretical analysis of cross-validation for estimating the risk of the k-Nearest Neighbor classifier: -statistics and L O estimator

 \subsection{$U$-statistics: General bounds on L$p$O moments}

-The purpose of the present section is describe a general strategy allowing to derive new upper bounds on the moments of the L$p$O estimator of the risk.
-As a first step of this strategy, we settle the connection between the L$p$O risk estimator and U-statistics.
-Second, we exploit this connection to derive new upper bounds on the moments of order $q>1$ of the L$p$O estimator.
-In particular these upper bounds, which relate moments of the L$p$O estimator to those of the L1O estimator, hold true with any classifier.
+The purpose of the present section is to describe a general strategy allowing to derive new upper bounds on the polynomial moments of the L$p$O estimator.
+As a first step of this strategy, we establish the connection between the L$p$O risk estimator and U-statistics.
+Second, we exploit this connection to derive new upper bounds on the order-$q$ moments of the L$p$O estimator for $q\geq2$.
+Note that these upper bounds, which relate moments of the L$p$O estimator to those of the L1O estimator, hold true with any classifier.

-Let us start by introducing $U$-statistics and recalling some of their basic properties.
-For an extensive review, we refer to books by \cite{Serf:1980,Ko_Bo:1994}.
+Let us start by introducing $U$-statistics and recalling some of their basic properties that will serve our purposes.
+For a thorough presentation, we refer to the books by \cite{Serf:1980,Ko_Bo:1994}.
 The first step is the definition of a $U$-statistic of order $m\in\N^*$ as an average over all $m$-tuples of distinct indices in $\acc{1,\ldots,n}$. \begin{defn}[\cite{Ko_Bo:1994}] Let $h:\ \X^m \longrightarrow \R $ (or $\R^k$) denote any Borelian function where $m\geq 1$ is an integer.
 Let us further assume $h$ is a symmetric function of its arguments.
 Then any function $U_n:\ \X^n \longrightarrow \R$ such that

 where $m\leq n$, is a $U$-statistic of order $m$ and kernel $h$. \end{defn} Before clarifying the connection between L$p$O and $U$-statistics, let us introduce the main property of $U$-statistics our strategy relies on.
 It consists in representing any U-statistic as an average, over all permutations, of sums of independent variables. \begin{prop}[Eq.~(5.5) in~\cite{Hoef:1963}] With the notation of Definition~\ref{def.Ustatistic}, let us define $W:\ \X^n \longrightarrow \R$ by